Ultra-short bond funds and money market funds: Know the difference

 Ultra-short bond funds are mutual funds or exchange-traded funds (ETFs) that invest in short-term fixed income securities.
 However, ultra-short bond funds have more investment flexibility than money market funds and can invest in a broader universe of securities, including corporate debt, government securities, mortgage-backed securities, and other asset-backed securities in accordance with the terms of their prospectus.
 They generally have the freedom to invest in securities of longer maturity and lower credit quality, and as a result possibly provide higher yields.

-Net asset value
+Net asset value impacts risk

 Certain money market funds seek to maintain a $1 net asset value (NAV), which represents the per-share value of a fund’s assets minus its liabilities.
 Investors can generally sell their shares back to a money market fund on any business day at the NAV.

 In order to maintain a stable NAV, money market funds may impose liquidity fees or redemption restrictions during times of market stress.
-Though extremely rare, in severe economic downturns, there have been instances where money market funds dipped below their $1 NAV, resulting in investors losing part of the principal value of their investment.
+Though extremely rare, in severe economic downturns, there have been instances when money market funds dipped below their $1 NAV, resulting in investors losing part of the principal value of their investment.
 This is referred to as "breaking the buck."

 Other details to know